2600hz/kazoo/applications/crossbar/doc/metaflows.md

 #### Patterns

-The keys in the _patterns_ object represent regular expressions to be matched against the collected DTMF sequence (minus the binding\_key as well).
+The keys in the _patterns_ object represent regular expressions to be matched against the collected DTMF sequence (minus the binding\_digit as well).
 The collected DTMFs and the captures (if any) will be included in the _data_ payload.

 First, an example _patterns_ object: